-Hyperopia, or far-sightedness, refers to a refractive error that causes light to be focused behind the retina.
-Those with hyperopia typically have a more difficult time seeing up close than in the distance.
-However, if hyperopia is significant, it can also cause distance blur.
-Hyperopia can be corrected by glasses, contact lenses, or, in some cases, refractive surgery.
+Hyperopia, or far-sightedness, causes light to be focused behind the retina.
+It is more difficult seeing up close than far away for those with far-sightedness.
+However, distance can become blurry as well if the prescription is significant.
+Hyperopia can be corrected by glasses, contact lenses, or, in some cases, laser surgery.

-Myopia, or near sightedness, refers to a refractive error that causes light to be focused in front of the retina.
+To contrast, myopia, or near sightedness, causes light to be focused in front of the retina.
 Those with myopia have a more difficult time seeing things in the distance than close up.
-Myopia can be corrected by glasses, contact lenses, or, in some cases, refractive surgery.
+Myopia can be corrected by glasses, contact lenses, or, in some cases, laser surgery.

-Astigmatism refers to the eyes inability to refract light uniformly through different planes of the cornea.
-The cornea is shaped more like a football instead of the typical spherical or basketball shape.
+Astigmatism is the inability of the eyes to bend light evenly through the cornea.
+The front surface of the eye is shaped more like a football instead of a sphere, like a basketball.
 Essentially, an astigmatic eye has two prescriptions.
-Those with considerable astigmatism may experience shadowed images and in extreme cases even double vision.
-Astigmatism can be corrected by glasses, special toric contact lenses or, in some cases, refractive surgery.
+Those with astigmatism may experience shadows, and in extreme cases, even double vision.
+Astigmatism can be corrected by glasses, special contact lenses or, in some cases, laser surgery.

-Keratoconus is a progressive weakening and bulging of the cornea that often begins in teenaged years and early 20s.
+Keratoconus is a progressive weakening and bulging of the cornea that often begins in teenaged years to early 20s.
 Symptoms include fluctuating vision, increased glare, and continual dissatisfaction with glasses.
-Family history and frequent eye rubbing are often associated with the condition.
-Keratoconus can be treated initially with soft or hard contact lenses.
-The best way to slow progression is through a procedure known as cross-linking, in which UV light is used to strengthen the bonds within the cornea.
+Keratoconus can be treated with soft or hard contact lenses in the early stages.
+The best way to slow progression of the disease is through a procedure known as cross-linking, in which UV light is used to strengthen the bonds within the cornea.

 Strabismus refers to an eye that is turned in or out.
 Most commonly, it is first discovered in infants.
-If untreated, the eye can become lazy, and never develop adequate vision.
-Strabismus can be treated sometimes with glasses, or if more severe, by ophthalmologists who perform surgery on eye muscles to straighten out the turned eye.
-Strabismus can also develop later on in life, sometimes secondary to a vascular problem, aneurysm or even a tumor.
-Any sudden onset double vision should be evaluated by an eye care professional as soon as possible.
+The eye can become lazy and never develop adequate vision if left untreated.
+The lazy eye can sometimes be treated with glasses but will need surgery in more severe cases.
+Strabismus can also develop later on in life, sometimes due to a blood problem, aneurysm or even a tumor.
+Any sudden onset of double vision should be seen by an eye care professional as soon as possible.

 The macula is the part of the eye responsible for central vision.
-Any condition that damages this tissue can compromise vision.
+Any condition that damages this tissue can decrease vision.
 Macular degeneration can present in two forms; wet and dry.
-In the dry form, small deposits known as drusen, accumulate in the macular area and disrupt the integrity of visual receptors.
+In the dry or early stages, small deposits known as drusen, collect in the macular area and disrupt the integrity of tissue.
 There is no cure for dry AMD, but studies have shown there are several approaches to slow the progression of the disease.
-In wet AMD, blood accumulates behind the macula and causes rapid vision loss.
-The only way to treat this condition is to have an ocular injection administered.
+In wet AMD, blood collects behind the macula and causes rapid vision loss.
+The only way to treat the wet stage is to have an injection in the eye.

-Glaucoma is a condition that causes progressive “eating away” of the optic nerve, the electric cable that connects the eye with the brain.
-Glaucoma typically causes initial worsening of peripheral vision, and may progress to “tunnel vision” if left untreated.
-Glaucoma is often associated with elevated eye pressure.
-Fortunately, eye pressure can be lowered by taking specific eye drops or through surgical procedures.
+Glaucoma causes progressive decay of the optic nerve, the nerve that connects the eye with the brain.
+At the beginning the loss of side vision is gradual, but it may progress to just tunnel vision if left untreated.
+Glaucoma is often linked to high pressures in the eyes.
+Fortunately, the pressures in the eyes can be lowered by taking prescription eye drops or through surgical procedures.
 Because glaucoma is progressive and irreversible, routine eye exams are important for early detection and prevention.

-When blood sugars stay elevated for an extended period of time, small blood vessels in the back of the eye become susceptible to bleeds.
+When blood sugars stay elevated for an extended period of time, small blood vessels in the back of the eye become prone to bleeds.
 When these vessels leak, vision can become compromised.
-Significant diabetic retinopathy must be treated with laser or in some cases injections.
-Yearly eye exams are crucial for diabetics, to ensure eye health is stable, and to provide family doctors with an update on the appearance of small blood vessels.
+Significant bleeding must be treated with laser, or in some cases, injections.
+The eyes are the only organ in the body that allows us to see these small blood vessels.
+For that reason, yearly eye tests are crucial for people with diabetes.
+This helps to ensure eye health is stable as well as provide family doctors with an update on the appearance of small blood vessels.

-Although often not as obvious as diabetic retinopathy, high blood pressure can also sometimes be detected with careful examination of the retina.
-Those with high blood pressure may show abnormal blood vessel in the retina.
-In more extreme cases, high blood pressure can lead to bleeds in the back of the eye.
+Although it is often not as obvious as diabetic bleeding, high blood pressure can sometimes be detected with careful examination of the retina, the tissue at the back of the eye.
+Those with high blood pressure may show abnormal blood vessels in the retina.
+In more extreme cases, high blood pressure can lead to large bleeds in the back of the eye.

 A retinal detachment is a sight-threatening medical emergency.
-In this condition, the retina rips apart from its underlying tissue (much like ripping off wallpaper).
-Symptoms include, sudden “lightning bolt” flashes, dark spots floating over one’s vision, or a curtain or veil obstructing a portion of vision.
+In this condition, the retina rips apart from the tissue below (much like ripping off wallpaper).
+Symptoms include, sudden lightning bolts flashing, dark spots floating, or a curtain or veil blocking some vision.
 Anyone experiencing one or more of these symptoms should have their eyes checked immediately by an eye care professional.
 Delayed treatment may result in permanent vision loss.

 Sometimes white circles may develop around the cornea.
-This can be an indicator of elevated cholesterol levels and often warrant updated blood work.
-This is just another example of how eyes can tell us so much about your general health!
+This can be an indication of high cholesterol levels and often warrants updated blood work.
+This is just another example of how our eyes can tell us so much about our general health!